 Sacred Heart uses the Fully Engaged Marriage Preparation Program.
 During the marriage preparation process, you will complete an online marriage inventory (which is the starting point for “must have” conversations) and you will meet with a mentor couple on five different occasions to share conversation about key areas of married life.
 The mentor couple is an ordinary couple who is willing to share their own experiences, successes, mistakes and what they have learned along the way while challenging you to reflect on your own experiences, understanding and readiness for marriage.

-Please contact Debbie Chester to begin the preparation process.
+Please contact the parish office to begin the preparation process.

 We also encourage you to participate in an Engaged Encounter Weekend.
 This weekend retreat has been designed to help strengthen your communication skills as well as help you learn much more about each other.